-- If you need an overall OKR step by step guide, I would recommend this ebook on OKRs (FREE).
-This is a “How-to” guide for getting started with OKRs and to help your team or company implement the best goal setting system currently out there.
-It consists of history, framework, templates, examples and practical guidelines.
-Also available on kindle.
+- Step by Step Guide to OKRs (FREE).
+This is a “How-to” guide for getting started with OKRs.
+This will help your team and company implement the best goal setting system currently out there.
+It consists of history, framework, templates, examples and practical guidelines;

-- In case, you need examples of different OKRs for different teams, I advise you to take a look at the OKR examples.
-There are example OKRs for a variety of teams and departments: Marketing, Sales, Finance/Accounting, Product Management, HR, Customer Service, Engineering and more.
-Feel free to copy and improve.
+- OKR examples.
+There are example OKRs for a variety of teams and departments: Marketing, Sales, Finance/Accounting, Product Management, HR, Customer Service, Engineering and more;

-- Here is also a guide for your team: Employee guide to getting started with OKRs
+- Employee guide to getting started with OKRs;

-- OKR case studies – learn how other companies are using OKRs
+- And OKR case studies.
+Learn how other companies are using OKRs.

 These are all based on the mistakes I or my team made over the course of the 2 years when setting OKRs.
 Now looking at them, I find myself understanding that it is actually really good to have some clarity on what not to do.
 Mainly because OKR framework has a lot of wiggle room and the more clarity you have the better.
 Nevertheless, one part of setting OKRs is constantly adjusting and improving.
 Therefore, I urge and encourage you to make your own mistakes.

-- Objectives have to be challenging.
-Objectives are your goals that are meant to be aspirational, challenging, qualitative, time bound, and unambiguous.
+Objectives have to be challenging.
+Objectives are your goals that are aspirational, challenging, qualitative, time bound, and unambiguous.
 In fact, with OKRs you should aim for 70% achievement rate.
 Otherwise, your goals were not ambitious enough.

-- Key results have to be numeric and measurable.
-Key results aka evaluation of achievement.
+- Your Key Results have to be numeric and measurable.
+Thet are the evaluation of achievement.
 The “How?”.
-It can be: 0-100% progress, dollars, items, units, articles, people, grade rating, project phases.
+It can be: 0-100% progress, dollars, items, units, articles, people, grade rating, project phases: